RocketDerp/April14_2025/Media_Ecology/Everything_is_ME.md

 JOSEPH CAMPBELL: Each needs its own myth, all the way.
 Love thine enemy.
 Open up.
 Don’t judge.
 All things are Buddha things.
 It is there in the myth.
 It is already there.

+&nbsp;

+&nbsp;

+## Timothy Leary

+Joseph Campbell's 1987 example of using "DW3" with MS-DOS / PC-DOS echos by an entirely different author.

+Timothy Leary; quoted in Bukatman 1993; page 139
+"Computers are the most subversive thing I've ever done. [...]
+Computers are more addictive than heroin. [...]
+People need some way to activate, boot up, and change disks in their minds.
+In the 60s we needed LSD to expand reality and examine our stereotypes.With computers as our mirrors, LSD might not be necessary now"

+"boot up, and change disks in their minds".. exact same metaphor as Joseph Campbell in 1987 being used.
+Switching software with our same brain hardwarwe.
+A video game console changing from one game to another, changing out game cartridge, floppy disk, or optical disc.